 If getting out and about in the sea of green shamrocks isn’t your thing, don’t miss the opportunity to learn about Irish culture and cuisine.
 Celebrate at home as a family or with friends!
 Serve up traditional foods like potato leek soup, corned beef, cabbage, soda bread and apple cake.
 Put on some Irish music or watch some Irish step dancing like Riverdance.
-If your feeling adventurous, even give it a try together as a family!
+If you’re feeling adventurous, even give it a try together as a family!
 Arrange some crafts for the kids like Washi tape rainbows, leprechaun puppets or Irish themed word finds.

-However you choose to celebrate St. Patrick’s Day this year, here is an Irish Blessing to begin your holiday traditions:
+However you choose to celebrate St. Patrick’s Day this year, here is an Irish blessing to begin your holiday traditions: